Sagemath/C implementation of the Polynomial Modular Number

 It will output the best parameters it found.
 Proven parameters are parameters that ensure that the norm of the output of the corresponding reduction algorithm is lower than the rho parameter of the PMNS.
 Practical parameters do not necessarely ensure that property from a theoretical point of view but have been tested on a number of limit test cases.

-3. test the implementation with make tests and/or perform some timing measurements with make timing
+and/or perform some timing measurements with make timing